SourcePointUSA/SP_HTML5_OTT/README.md

 ## Single page application

+Configuring your project as a single page application provides you with greater control over surfacing and dismissing your message.
 When implementing a single page application, you should include the `isSPA` parameter in your client configuration script and set the value to `true`.

 ```javascript
 //Example